sirfonzie/INF2004_LAB1/README.md

 # LAB 1: Microcontroller and its Development Environment

 **OBJECTIVES**
-- To setup and get you familiarised with the development environment for Raspberry Pi Pico.
+- To setup and get you familiarised with the development environment for Raspberry Pi Pico W.
 - To get you familiarised with the Raspberry Pi Pico development board.

 **EQUIPMENT**
 1. A laptop that has the Pico C/C++ SDK installed
-2. Raspberry Pico or the wireless variant
+2. Raspberry Pi Pico or Raspberry Pi Pico W
 3. Micro-USB Cable

 > [NOTE]